Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 <a name="-SubAck-Result"></a>

 ### SubAck.Result
-Possible result returned from a Subscribe-request or an Unsubscribe-request.
+Possible result returned from a Subscribe request or an Unsubscribe request.

 | Name | Number | Description |
 | ---- | ------ | ----------- |